 Upon looking at some of his old reports, I noted that most of his job descriptions were done in point form.
 This mean short line lengths, which are also easier to read.
 Instead of expanding the job description area the full width of the page, I rotated the report page 90º and made the column longer.
 This meant the other boxes could be reduced in width and stacked on top of each other.
 His clients could see a rundown of the parts, time and material used in one column on the left, with mileage tracking along the bottom.

-The redesign was successful and he’s been very happy with it.
+The redesign was put to use and he’s been very happy with it.

 The Saskatchewan Waste Reduction Council’s 2012 Annual Report featured their vision statement on the cover: Think More… Waste Less.
 For the print version, the globe was split vertically with half the message on the front cover and half on the back cover.